kfjahnke/envutil/README.md

 have sufficiently many coefficients spread 'quite evenly' over the pickup area to avoid sampling at lower rates than the source texture's sampling rate.
-While OIIO's filter forms a weighted sum over pixels in one of the texture's mip levels, twining relies on a bilinear interpolation of the originally-sized texture as it's substrate.
-If the sub-pickup locations are 'too close' to each other, the shortcomings of the bilinear interpolation may 'shine through' if the transformation magnifies the image (you'll see the typical star-shaped artifacts).
+While OIIO's filter forms a weighted sum over pixels in one of the texture's mip levels, twining relies on a b-spline interpolation of the originally-sized texture as it's substrate.
+If the sub-pickup locations are 'too close' to each other, the shortcomings of a bilinear interpolation may 'shine through' if the transformation magnifies the image (you'll see the typical star-shaped artifacts).
 If the sub-pick-ups are 'too far apart', you may notice aliasing - of course depending on the input's spectrum as well.